FACTBOX-Business deals signed during Chinese president's UK visit

 BP

-Oil major BP has signed a $10 billion liquefied natural gas (LNG) supply deal with China's Huadian power producer.

-BP will supply up to 1 million tonnes of LNG per year over 20 years to Huadian, China's largest gas-fired power generator.

-British Prime Minister David Cameron said more than 12 billion pounds worth of oil and gas deals had been signed with China as part of the President Xi Jinping's visit.
+Prime Minister David Cameron said Britain had sealed oil and gas deals with China worth more than 12 billion pounds including with BP Plc.

 CARNIVAL